tiagopog/snake/README.md

-As I did in the previous games I tried to use as little as possible the tools available in the game framework I'm using (i.e. [Arcade](https://github.com/pythonarcade/arcade)) in favor of keep learning and forming a strong foundation in game development basics.
+As I did in the previous games I tried to use as little as possible the tools available in the game framework I'm using (i.e. [Arcade](https://github.com/pythonarcade/arcade)) in favor of learning and forming a solid foundation in game development basics.
-Particullarly, in this game my goal was not only experiment game development in Python but also to to wrap my head around how to structure scenes in 2D games which is something I haven't done in other games so far.
+Particullarly, in this game my goal was not only to experiment game development in Python but also to wrap my head around how to start structuring scenes in 2D games which is something I haven't done in other games so far.

 # Installation